jparimaa/cuda-rt/README.md

 # cuda-rt

-Ray tracing demo implemented in CUDA
+Ray tracing demo implemented in CUDA.
+See `cuda/` folder.